xz2139/h1b_statistics_challenge/README.md

 # Approach

 I approach this problem using Python 3.
 The solution only contain 1 python script named **h1b.py**, and the only package it used is the default `sys` package.

-The data struacture used are mainly lists and dictionary.
+1. Load data to list of lists.

-First, I load data.
-Then I get the index for h1b status, state and occupations.
-This is for slicing data in a easier way.
+2. Parse out header and get the index for h1b status, state and occupations.
-Then I created counter using list to count the number of certified case within each category.
+3. Create counter using list to count the number of certified case within each occupations/states.
-Further, I convert the counter into a list and sort by the number of certified case in decreasing order.
+4. Convert the counter into a list and sort by the number of certified case and alphabetic names in decreasing order.
-At the end I choose the top 10 in the list and write them into files in desired format.
+5. Choose the top 10 in the list and write them into files in desired format.

-The last three steps are written into a function.
+The last three steps are written into a function called `top10_certified`.
 The function takes argument of the subject name we want to count.
-Hence at the end of script, I called the function 2 times seperately for occupations and states to create output files.
+And at the end of script, I called this function 2 times seperately for occupations and states to create output files.

 # Instructions